brooklynmuseum/bkm-elasticsearch-search-api/README.md

 - Documents, esp.
 Page, might need a "Summary", "Description", or "CTA" field for short text.
 Can be used in search results. (will still index all page content)
 - "language" or "locale"? (e.g. "en-US")
 - Derek: converting block text to plain text not working too well?
+- Doesn't collection object have an "image" property? (sometimes it's not rank 0)